skatsaounis/cna-hands/cgroups.md

 - pin a process into a subset of CPUs to run on
 - adjust the proportion of CPU cycles that a process gets over another

-1. At first, inspect the tunable parameters of the `cpu` and `cpuset` groups.
+1. At first, inspect the contents of the `cpu` and `cpuset` groups.
     ```
     ls /sys/fs/cgroup/cpu/
     ls /sys/fs/cgroup/cpuset/